airalab/robonomics-wiki/docs/install-smart-home.md

 - libp2p proxy
 - Robonomics Integration

-This article will show the installation process on ubuntu system.
+This article will show the installation process on Ubuntu system.
 First you need to install next packages:

 <code-helper copy>